-The topic of Chinchilla sleep is quite fascinating.
+The topic of chinchilla sleep is quite fascinating.
 Chinchillas sleep a lot!
 In fact, they spend most of their day sleeping, so it makes sense to try and understand their sleep processes.
-As a Chinchilla owner, understanding their sleep needs can help you to better care for them.
-Read on for everything you need to know about Chinchilla sleep.
+As a chinchilla owner, understanding their sleep needs can help you better care for them.
+Read on for everything you need to know about chinchilla sleep.

 How Do Chinchillas Sleep?

-Chinchillas are awake and energetic during nighttime hours and sleep most of the day.
-They sleep on all four feet most of the time but sometimes sleep curled up inside a nest box or other small space in their enclosure.
+Chinchillas are awake and energetic during nighttime and sleep most of the day.
+They mostly sleep on all four feet but sometimes sleep curled up inside a nest box or other small space in their enclosure.

-Sometimes you may see your chinchilla sleeping on their side or on their back.
+Sometimes, you may see your chinchilla sleeping on their side or on their back.
 While it’s rare for chinchillas to sleep in these positions, it’s still normal.
-Most often, they will do this sleeping inside a hammock.
+Most often, they will do this by sleeping inside a hammock.

 Questions About Chinchilla Sleep